nus-cs2103-AY2122S1/tp/docs/UserGuide.md

 Adds a tuition class with a set l/LIMIT of students at specified ts/TIMESLOT.

 The students to be added are optional.
-If the student the user intends to add is not present, or the class limit has been exceeded, TutAssistor will alert names of these students.
 The time slot should follow the format "Www hh:mm-hh:mm" to help TutAssistor check if the time slot is already taken or there is an overlap on time slots.
 If there is any conflict or overlap, TutAssistor will alert the conflict.

 Format: `addclass n/NAME l/LIMIT ts/TIMESLOT [s/NAME,NAME,NAME...] [r/REMARK]`